Applying for Financial Aid and Next Steps

 financial aid checklist to assist you in the financial aid process.

 Step 1: Apply for Financial Aid

 With one application, the

 Free Application for Federal Student Aid (FAFSA), you will be considered for various types of federal, state, institutional and possibly private financial aid.
-The key word here is 'Free', so be sure to use the official website or mobile app when applying.
+The key word here is 'Free', so be sure to use the official website when applying.

 If you have not already done so, create a

 Federal Student Aid (FSA) ID.
 Your FSA ID is your electronic signature that allows you to submit the

 FAFSA.
 You and your parent must create separate FSA IDs.
 Be sure to hang on to your log in and password since you will use this for future years when applying for aid or to log in to your account to make any changes.

 UW-Stevens Point's school code, 003924, as a recipient of your information.
 You can receive help filing your FAFSA by attending

 College Goal Wisconsin, an event that provides free information and assistance to students and their families who are filling out the Free Application for Federal Student Aid (FAFSA).
 Visit the